-Located next to the president’s house on Shepard Avenue, William Watts Sherman House accommodates sophomore students.
+Located next to the president’s house on Shepard Avenue, William Watts Sherman House accommodates upper-level students.
 A classic Gilded Age cottage with major historical significance, this co-ed residence hall is full of character, with male and female rooms scattered throughout the building.

 Residents say that living in William Watts Sherman House is an adventure and that the residence boasts too many unique features to be boring.
 Students are housed in a mix of singles, doubles, triples and quads, with room options varying from extravagant to minimalist.

 Two large common rooms feature pool and foosball tables.
 In the warmer months, air conditioning keeps the first floor cool and comfortable.

 William Watts Sherman House, one of America's earliest examples of Queen Anne architecture, was designated a National Historic Landmark in 1970.